 loan can help get you on track to pay off your debt.

-If you have credit card debt, consolidating your credit card debt might help.
-When you consolidate your credit card debt, you pay off each one of your credit cards with a single personal loan with a set term.
+When you consolidate your credit card debt, you pay off each one of your credit cards with a single fixed-rate personal loan with a set term.
 The interest rate may be lower than the rates on your credit cards.